Ircama/osm-carto-tutorials/pages/41_updating-data.md

 To find the appropriate sequence number by timestamp you can either look through the diff files, or use the [Peter Körner's website tool](https://replicate-sequences.osm.mazdermind.de/).
 You can change the url of the above command with the one returned by this utility or simply create a *state.txt* file including the whole output.

+Alternative command:

+    wget "https://replicate-sequences.osm.mazdermind.de/?"`date -u +"%Y-%m-%d"`"T00:00:00Z" -O $WORKOSM_DIR/state.txt

 Resetting the sequenceNumber to an earlier state can always be done by changing the sequenceNumber entry.

 Each call to *osmosis* will compare the local *state.txt* with the current one on the service.

+It is no problem to specify a date and time earlier than the actual timestamp of your initial data import.
+Applying a change twice is fine.
+It just updates the data to the same values it had before.
+This is why it is safe to go back an hour from your time stamp.
+However if you miss an update, all the objects affected by that update will be out of sync with the master database until (if ever) they are updated again.[^2]

 ### Implementing the update procedure